 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

 In many cases, filing for Chapter 7 bankruptcy can delay the foreclosure by a matter of months.
 Or, if you want to save your home, filing for Chapter 13 bankruptcy might be the answer.
-To find out about the options available to you, speak with a local bankruptcy attorney.
+To find out the options available, speak with a local bankruptcy attorney.

 For more information on federal mortgage servicing laws, as well as foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.

 Get tips on what to do—and what not to do—if you're facing a foreclosure.

 Find out if foreclosures are on the rise.

 If you have questions about West Virginia's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
 It's also a good idea to talk to a HUD-approved housing counselor about different loss mitigation options.